 - It is critically important for anyone using any retinoid to take the strongest precautions in the sun.
 As mentioned above, skin treated with Tretinoin is very exfoliated.
 This means that, if tretinoin users do not aggressively embrace sun protection, they will have more sun damage on their skin than if they never used tretinoin.
 In short, if you use a retinoid, you should wear a really good sunscreen on your treated skin every day.

 I am very particular about what sunscreen my retinoid patients use.
 I recommend only mineral zinc oxide sunscreens because I have found them to be the least likely to irritate tretinoin treated skin and they give the best protection.
-My personal favorite is my pure zinc oxide Sheer Strength Pure Physical Sunscreen in a Tinted (I wear this every day) or Invisible formulation.

 Are retinoid skin care products worth the trouble?